 There are five rounds of offers for places on university courses through VTAC during January and February.

 Once students have been through the revision, exams, the tension of the results and the acceptance of an offer on a course, it’s time to start university life.
-Before the actual study session begins, CSU runs an orientation week (or O Week) to help all students – studying on campus and online – feel at home.
+Before the actual study session begins, Charles Sturt University runs Orientation to help all students – studying on campus and online – feel at home.
 It’s a chance to settle into uni life, meet academics and fellow students, attend academic preparation workshops and explore the learning facilities.
 Plus have a lot of fun along the way!

 Dates for your diary

-Never be caught out again when you have easy access to our full list of important dates.
-You can also keep on top of upcoming events or check out our Future Students Facebook for everything you need to know about about starting at uni.
+Never be caught out again when you have easy access to our full list of important dates and deadlines.
+You can also keep on top of upcoming events or check out our Study at Charles Sturt Facebook page for everything you need to know about about starting at uni.